 Course Content: This course introduces students to the field of contemporary journalism which includes but is not limited to current mobile media practices focused on a variety of media platforms for the 21st century.
 Emphasis on the laws and ethics of both online and video journalism includes the development of skills in online newspaper and web design, podcasts, news broadcasting, and social media.
-Students specifically focus on the skills and technology needed to create a newsroom in any situation.
+Students specifically focus on the skills and technology needed to create a newspaper and variety of the skills and technology needed to create a newspaper.

-Adv Contemporary Journalism 3-4 (020851/020852) NEW 2024-2025
+Adv Contemporary Journalism 3-4 (020851/020852) ADV CONTEMP JOURNALISM 3-4